 This is the reality that we’re facing right now.
 We’re stuck in a system that doesn’t always make sense.
 That’s why our team at the Cradle to Cradle Products Innovation Institute feels so passionately about supporting an industry-wide perspective shift and being an active conduit to support the work.

-As the founders of Cradle to Cradle, William McDonough and Dr. Michael Braungart, so simply stated: “Nature operates according to a system of nutrients and metabolisms in which there is no such thing as waste.”[i]
+William McDonough and Dr. Michael Braungart, founders of Cradle to Cradle, so simply stated: “Nature operates according to a system of nutrients and metabolisms in which there is no such thing as waste.”[i]

-Let’s look to natural systems for inspiration: We can find an example in the earth’s hydrologic cycle, the continuous movement of water on the earth.
-The mass of water remains constant overtime, but moves through the physical processes of evaporation, condensation, precipitation, infiltration, runoff and subsurface flow through one reservoir to another.
-It’s like the air, rivers, oceans, streams, atmosphere, mountains are all just “borrowers” of the molecules until it hands if off to the next “borrower.”
-In this system, there’s no downcycling or downgrading of the molecules in that process, just the continuous movement to the next physical process that could make good use of it.
-Quite stunning isn’t it? -
+Let’s look to natural systems for inspiration.
+We can find an example in the earth’s hydrologic cycle, the continuous movement of water on the earth.
+The mass of water remains constant over time, but moves through the physical processes of evaporation, condensation, precipitation, infiltration, runoff and subsurface flow through one reservoir to another.
+It’s like the air, rivers, oceans, streams, atmosphere and mountains are all just “borrowers” of the molecules until they hand it off to the next “borrower.”
+In this system, there’s no downcycling or downgrading of the molecules in that process, just the continuous movement to the next physical process that can make good use of it.
+Quite stunning isn’t it?

-Cradle to Cradle by-design emulates natural systems.
-Let’s start looking at textile and apparel materials as we would the hydrologic cycle: Borrowers use the molecules or materials and hand them off to another borrower who will use those molecules and materials and then will pass them off to another.
+Cradle to Cradle by design emulates natural systems.
+Let’s start looking at textile and apparel materials as we would the hydrologic cycle.
+Borrowers use the molecules or materials and hand them off to another borrower, who will use those molecules and materials before passing them off to another.
 Repeat.
 There’s no end, no waste.
 Again, quite stunning isn’t it?

-The group kicks off in September with a series of calls that will culminate in an in-person meeting during the Cradle to Cradle Products Symposium in NYC on November 12.
+The group kicks off in September with a series of calls that will culminate in an in-person meeting during the Cradle to Cradle Products Symposium in New York City on November 12.
 The in-person meeting will be a collaborative gathering of global brands and 10 innovative fiber recycling companies that will present their innovations to the group.
-The group will then decide on next steps for 2016—which is potentially to include leveraging industry investment to support the work.
+The group will then decide on the next steps for 2016, including potentially leveraging industry investment to support the work.